 How to protect your wireless router

-So how to protect our connection and our personal data?
-Read on.
+But exactly what can we do to protect our connection and our personal data?
+Read on for our top tips.

 1. Password protect the router